OsmanMalik/SR-PAT-WASPAA-2021/README.md

 > pp. 141-145, 2021.

 The paper is available [IEEE Xplore](https://doi.org/10.1109/WASPAA52581.2021.9632758) and [arXiv](https://arxiv.org/abs/2105.03809).
-The code can be used to recreate the plots in Figures 3-5 in that paper.
+The code can be used to recreate the following plots which appear as Figures 3-5 in the paper.

+[add figs]

 ## Referencing this code